EAP levels of proficiency and courses

-In our EAP Program, we can offer classes at four different levels:
+We offer classes at four different levels:

 - Pre-Intermediate (PI): This level is for students with basic knowledge of English.
 When they begin the semester, PI students know the English alphabet and some grammar rules of English.
 They can read short passages in English and can write sentences.
 During the semester, PI students develop their skills and confidence in reading, writing, listening, and speaking.

 - Intermediate (Int): In Intermediate level, students build a solid foundation in English.
 By the end of this level, they know the fundamentals of English grammar; can read articles, stories, and short textbook material; can understand spoken English in a variety of situations; and can communicate most of their ideas in spoken English.

 - High Intermediate (HI): By the end of High Intermediate level, most students have enough English to succeed in undergraduate classes at a university in the United States.
 They can read introductory-level textbooks, write essays on general topics, and listen to lectures and take notes in a variety of fields.
 They have reviewed and practiced the essential rules of English grammar.

 - Advanced (Adv): Students who complete our Advanced level are usually ready to begin their undergraduate or graduate studies at a university in the U.S. They can read full-length books, write well-organized essays, listen to university lectures and take notes.
 They are familiar with most of the rules of English grammar and sentence structure and can apply these rules to express their ideas while speaking and writing.